Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 - **Public databases**
 - **Self-sovereign identity**

-We're already seeing some exciting projects prototyping new ideas with Convex, and
+We're already seeing some exciting projects prototyping new ideas with Convex, and look forward to seeing a lot more great innovation.

 ## What we are delivering